rakeshvar/chamanti_ocr_theano/README.md

 python3 train.py
 ```

-You can read the [README_DEVELOPER.md] for more details about the code and configurations.
+You can read the [developer documentation](README_DEVELOPER.md) for more details about the code and configurations.

 # Troubleshooting